-Cherry blossom in Wooster Square: Country's prolific lawmaker's alma matter Yale's home New Haven Wooster Square.
-When the cherry blooms, it creates the delicate delightful nature's own canopy.
-You will be intrigued by visiting this wonderful and historic pristine park with historic architecture when the cherry blossoms and spell its beauty which were planted in 1973.
-In the midst of busy life, taking a break visiting this cute little park calms you down and rejuvenate.
+Cherry blossom in Wooster Square: Country's prolific lawmaker's alma mater, Yale's home, New Haven, Wooster Square.
+When the cherry blooms, it creates the delicate, delightful nature's own canopy.
+You will be intrigued by visiting this wonderful and historic park, which boasts pristine architecture and is renowned for its beauty during the cherry blossom season, when the trees were planted in 1973.
+In the midst of a busy life, taking a break to visit this cute little park can calm you down and rejuvenate.

 "I wandered lonely as a cloud